Overview of Massachusetts Taxes

 Massachusetts Estate Tax

-Massachusetts has its own estate tax, which applies to any estate above the exclusion amount of $1 million.
+Massachusetts has its own estate tax, which applies to any estate above the exclusion amount of $2 million.
 If the estate has a gross value (before any deductions) over that level, a Massachusetts estate tax return must be filed.
-However, estate tax is only due if the taxable estate (after deductions) exceeds $1 million.
+Estate tax rates range from 0.8% to 16%.

 Massachusetts Cigarette Tax

 Massachusetts has some of the highest cigarette taxes in the nation.
-The tax is $3.51 per pack of 20, which puts the final price of cigarettes in Massachusetts at around $10.00 per pack.
+The tax is $3.51 per pack of 20, which puts the average price of cigarettes in Massachusetts at around $9 per pack.

 Massachusetts Alcohol Tax

-On the other hand, Massachusetts’ taxes on alcohol are some of the lightest in the U.S. These taxes are 11 cents per gallon of beer, 55 cents per gallon of wine and $4.05 per gallon of liquor.
+Massachusetts taxes alcohol at varying rates: 11 cents per gallon of beer, 55 cents per gallon of wine and $4.05 per gallon of liquor.

 Massachusetts Gas Tax